 False Statement: Your website is not allowed to discuss or do an overview on my product.

-If something is factually incorrect than less us know.
+If something is factually incorrect then let us know.
 Go to Contact Us web page and we will respond in kind.

-Look out for first nefarious character to be exposed.
+Look out for a first nefarious character to be exposed.
 Stay tuned!